Wasserstein-{\L}ojasiewicz inequalities and asymptotics of McKean-Vlasov equation: Introduction

 \end{definition}

-Unlike $\mathcal{F}$, which is defined on the (formal) Riemannian manifold $\mathcal{P}^{ac}_2$, the functional $G$ has the advantage of being a well-defined functional on the linear space $\mathcal{H}_{\mu_0}$.
+Unlike $\mathcal{F}$, which is defined on the (formal) Riemannian manifold $\mathcal{P}^{ac}_2$, the functional $G$ has the advantage of being a well-defined functional on the linear space $\mathcal{H}_{\mu_*}$.
 In the celebrated work of L.~Simon \cite{S0}, \L ojasiewicz's inequality in the finite-dimensional setting was generalized to a class of analytic functionals defined on Banach spaces; see also \cite{MR4129355,MR4199212,MR1609269,MR1986700,MR1800136,MR4129083,MR2226672}.
-Formally, $(\mathcal{P}^{ac}_2,g)$ is isometric to $(\mathcal{H}_{\mu_0},\exp_{\mu}^* g)$.
-This creates a challenge: one has to accommodate \L ojasiewicz's theorem in the Riemannian manifold $(\mathcal{H}_{\mu_0},\exp_{\mu}^* g)$.
-Our crucial observation, however, is that it is in fact sufficient to regard $G$ simply as a functional on the Hilbert space $(\mathcal{H}_{\mu_0}, L^2_{\mu_0})$, whose inner product $L^2_{\mu_0}$ is independent of base point.
+Formally, $(\mathcal{P}^{ac}_2,g)$ is isometric to $(\mathcal{H}_{\mu_*},\exp_{\mu_*}^* g)$.
+Here $g$ is the (formal) Riemannian metric on $\mathcal{P}^{ac}_2$.
+This creates a challenge: one has to accommodate \L ojasiewicz's theorem in the Riemannian manifold $(\mathcal{H}_{\mu_*},\exp_{\mu_*}^* g)$.
+Our crucial observation, however, is that it is in fact sufficient to regard $G$ simply as a functional on the Hilbert space $(\mathcal{H}_{\mu_*}, L^2_{\mu_*})$, whose inner product $L^2_{\mu_*}$ is independent of base point.

-Note that $L^2_{\mu_0} = (\exp_{\mu}^* g)_0$.
-The motivation behind this observation is the natural expectation that, as the gradient flow approaches $\mu_0$, the geometry of the space is well approximated by its linearization around $\mu_0$.
-In this regime, the original Wasserstein gradient flow can be viewed as a small perturbation of the gradient flow of the functional $G$ on the Hilbert space $(\mathcal{H}_{\mu_0},L^2_{\mu_0})$.
-To derive the inequality on this fixed linear space, we adopt Simon's approach, based on a Lyapunov--Schmidt reduction, and obtain the following.
+Note that $L^2_{\mu_*} = (\exp_{\mu_*}^* g)_0$.
+The motivation behind this observation is the natural expectation that, as the gradient flow approaches $\mu_*$, the geometry of the space is well approximated by its linearization around $\mu_*$.
+In this regime, the original Wasserstein gradient flow can be viewed as a small perturbation of the gradient flow of the functional $G$ on the Hilbert space $(\mathcal{H}_{\mu_*},L^2_{\mu_*})$.
+To derive the inequality on this fixed linear space, we adopt Simon's approach, based on a Lyapunov-Schmidt reduction, and obtain the following.